Los Angeles Truck Loading and Docking Bay Accident Attorneys

 - Poor Visibility or Lighting: In particular, bright lights should illuminate the trailer before attempting to work therein.

-- Dock Separation, Early Departure, or “Trailer Creep”: A big rig sometimes lurches or rolls forward.
-And this separates the leveled trailer from the dock during loading and unloading (Forklifts and workers falling to the ground through the resulting gap are among many outcomes).
+- Dock Separation, Early Departure, or “Trailer Creep”: A big rig sometimes lurches or rolls forward, separating the leveled trailer from the dock during loading and unloading (Forklifts and workers falling to the ground through the resulting gap are among many outcomes).

 - Backover Accidents: When a rig backs in, the trailer can crush or pin a worker against another vehicle or object.
 For example, someone could get pinned against a warehouse loading platform bay wall.